What is the best clay for silicone molds?

 Bestseller No. 1

-Original Sculpey White, Non Toxic, Polymer clay,…
+Sculpey Original ยฎ White, Non Toxic, Polymer…

 • Stays soft until baked โ€“ Does not air dry.
 Remains soft and flexible until it is baked in your home oven – No kiln needed.
 Store extra clay to use later.